Kaveri River (Madhya Pradesh)

-Kaveri is a tributary of the Narmada River in Madhya Pradesh, India.
-It has a length of 40 km, and a catchment area of 954 km².
+The Kaveri is a tributary of the Narmada River in Madhya Pradesh, India.
+It has a length of 40 km, and a catchment area of 954 km2.

-The Kaveri river meets the Narmada river near Mandhata (Omkareshwar), around 882 km from Narmada's source.
+The Kaveri river meets the Narmada river near Mandhata (Omkareshwar), around 882 km from the Narmada's source.
 The Narmada Mahatmya texts, which glorify the Narmada river, extol the confluence (sangam) of Narmada and Kaveri as a holy place (tirtha).
-Along with its bigger namesake in the South, the Kaveri river of Madhya Pradesh has been mentioned in the Matsya and the Kurma Puranas.
+Along with its bigger namesake in the south, the Kaveri river of Madhya Pradesh has been mentioned in the Matsya and the Kurma Puranas.

 The Matsya and the Padma Puranas declare: